Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Outlook

 An emerging application of the SYK model is to mesoscopic systems, and this has not been covered in our review.
 In this context, the behavior of the SYK model at finite $N$ is important, and we have to reverse the orders of limit of $N \rightarrow \infty$ (which we generally have taken first) and long time $t \rightarrow \infty$.
 The SYK model has a new emergent criticality for $t > N/U$, some aspects of which were covered in Section~\ref{sec:fluctuations}.
 Note that even for finite but large $N$, we do not immediately have a crossover to a regime where the discreteness of the energy spectrum is important; in a many-body system, the energy level spacing $\sim \exp (- \alpha N)$, and so even for $t > N/U$ we deal with an effectively continuous spectrum.
-We refer the reader to the literature for studies of applications to quantum dots \cite{Franz17,Beenakker18,Kruchkov:2019idx,Altland:2019czw,altland19,Kobrin:2020xms}, and to lattices of quantum dots \cite{altland19}.
+We refer the reader to the literature~\cite{Franz2018_review} for studies of applications to quantum dots and graphene flakes~\cite{Franz17,Beenakker18,micklitz19,Kruchkov:2019idx,Altland:2019czw,altland19,Kobrin:2020xms,Kiselev21,Khveshchenko19}, lattices of quantum dots \cite{altland19,Khveshchenko:2020rai}, Majorana fermions \cite{Alicea17,Franz2018}, ultracold atoms \cite{Danshita:2016xbo,wei_2021}, and quantum simulation \cite{Garcia-Alvarez:2016wem,Xu19}.
 The latter keep $N$ finite, and so differ from the models in Section~\ref{sec:lattice}, which take the $N \rightarrow \infty$ first.
-In Sections~\ref{sec:rqm}, \ref{sec:tJU}, and \ref{sec:KH}, our interest was in dynamical mean field theories of lattice systems in the thermodynamic limit, and so it was appropriate to the $N \rightarrow \infty$ limit first.
+In Sections~\ref{sec:rqm}, \ref{sec:tJU}, and \ref{sec:KH}, our interest was in dynamical mean field theories of lattice systems in the thermodynamic limit, and so it was appropriate to take the $N \rightarrow \infty$ limit first.